TheNextGuy32/peace-of-westfalia/rules.md

 ### Place Electors

-The First Player places an Elector of his choice anywhere on the map, and placing a town on the Elector’s capital province.
-The Elector’s provinces must be contiguous, unless impossible, but may be shaped however the Player desires.
+The First Player places an Elector of his choice anywhere on the map, and placing a town on the Elector's capital province.
+The Elector's provinces must be contiguous, unless impossible, but may be shaped however the Player desires.
 Other Players follow, in Setup Order, going back to the First Player at the end.
 The following starting Electors must be placed:

 Trier, Mainz, and Cologne - 1 province